 The date of withdrawal is provided to the Office of Financial Aid to determine the percentage of the term the student completed.
-Based on the date the student last attended class, the Financial Aid office is required by the USDOE to determine how many days of the semester passed when the student stopped attending class.
-This number is divided into the number of days in the semester in which the student was attending to determine the percentage of the semester that the student completed.

-If the withdrawal occurs after 60% of the term has elapsed, no return of federal funds is required.
-If less than 60% of the semester has elapsed at the date of withdrawal, the Office of Financial Aid calculates the return of funds using a federally-prescribed formula.
-Funds will be returned in the following order:
+Based on the date the student last attended class, the Financial Aid Office is required by USDOE to determine how many days of the semester passed when the student stopped attending class.
+The number is divided into the number of days in the semester in which the student was attending to determine the percentage of the semester that the student completed.
+If the withdrawal offers after 60% of the term has elapsed, no return of federal funds is required.
+If less than 60% of the semester has elapsed at the date of withdrawal, the Office of Financial Aid calculates the return of funds using a federally prescribed formula.
+Fund will be returned in the following order: